pilgrimstack/workshop-301/readme.md

 There will be 3 environments:
  * Dev: This environment is really simple and flexible, you'll learn here how to use OpenStack CLI and cloud-init script to manage post install configuration
- * Test: This one show how to use Terraform, an orchestrator tool.
-You'll see some resources, modules and template definitions with dependences
+ * Test: This one shows how to use Terraform, an orchestrator tool.
+You'll manipulate some resources, modules and template definitions with dependences
  * Prod: The last environment use a versionned code to stabilize the infrastructure.
 You'll see also how to scale up and down an infrastructure

 Broadly speacking, the workshop presents files with missing parts and you'll have to complete its with copy/paste actions.
 Of course the interest for you is to pay attention on the code structure and best practices to understand the possibilities you have with IaC.